Share taxi: South Africa

-Over 60% of South African commuters use shared minibus taxis (16 seater commuter buses), sometimes referred to as kombis.
+Over 60% of South African commuters use shared minibus taxis, which are 16 seater commuter buses, sometimes referred to as kombis, or more colloquially known as 'quantum', for only the Toyota HiAce.
 Many of these vehicles are unsafe and not roadworthy, and often dangerously overloaded.
+Since the 1980s, share taxis have been severely affected by turf wars.
 Prior to 1987, the taxi industry in South Africa was highly regulated and controlled.
 Black taxi operators were declined permits in the Apartheid era and all minibus taxi operations were, by their very nature, illegal.

-Post 1987, the industry was rapidly deregulated, leading to an influx of new minibus taxi operators, keen to make money off the high demand for this service.
+Post-1987, the industry was rapidly deregulated, leading to an influx of new minibus taxi operators, keen to make money off the high demand for this service.
 Taxi operators banded together to form local and national associations.
 Because the industry was largely unregulated and the official regulating bodies corrupt, these associations soon engaged in anti-competitive price fixing and exhibited gangster tactics – including the hiring of hit-men and all-out gang warfare.
-During the height of the conflict, it was not uncommon for taxi drivers to carry shotguns and AK-47s to simply shoot rival taxi drivers and their passengers on sight.
+During the height of the conflict, it was common for taxi drivers to carry shotguns and AK-47s to shoot rival taxi drivers and their passengers on sight.

-Currently the South African Government is attempting to formalize and re-regulate the out-of-control minibus taxi industry.
-Along with new legislation, the government has instituted a 7-year recapitalization scheme to replace the old and un-roadworthy vehicles with new 18- and 35-seater minibuses.
+Along with new legislation, the government has instituted a recapitalization scheme to replace the old and un-roadworthy vehicles with new 18- and 35-seater minibusses.
 These new minibus taxis carry the South African flag on the side and are notably more spacious and safe.

 Tanzania

-Minivans (minibuses may be a more correct term here) are used as vehicles for hire and referred to as dala dala in Tanzania.
+Minivans and minibuses are used as vehicles for hire and referred to as dala dala in Tanzania.
 While dala dala may run fixed routes picking up passengers at central locations, they will also stop along the route to drop someone off or allow a prospective passenger to board.
 Before minibuses became widely used, the typical dala dala was a pick-up truck with benches placed in the truck bed.

-In Dar es Salaam, publicly operated minibus service may also exist as of 2008.
+In Dar es Salaam, as of 2008, publicly operated minibus service also exists.

-Usually run by both a driver and a conductor, the latter is called a mpigadebe, literally meaning "a person who hits a debe" (a 4-gallon tin container used for transporting gasoline or water).
+They are usually run by both a driver and a bus conductor called a mpigadebe, literally meaning "a person who hits a debe" (a 4-gallon tin container used for transporting gasoline or water).
 The name is in reference to the fact that conductors often hit the roof and side of the van to attract customers and to notify the driver when to leave the station.

-These often-crowded public transports have their routes allocated by a Tanzania transport regulator, Surface and Marine Transport Regulatory Authority (SUMATRA), but syndicates also exist and include DARCOBOA.
+Often crowded, they have their routes allocated by a Tanzania transport regulator, Surface and Marine Transport Regulatory Authority (SUMATRA), but syndicates also exist and include DARCOBOA.